edelstorm/documentations/docs/cdn-en.md

 ***

-**Validation DNS du nom de domaine fournit**

-:    * Patientez un instant, AWS va générer une configuration DNS CNAME pour vous permettre de vérifier votre nom de domaine.
+**Domain name DNS validation**

+:    * Wait for a moment, AWS is going to generate a DNS CNAME configuration.
+It will enable you to verify your domain name.
-:    * Copiez le début du nom CNAME comme dans l'exemple : `_55deac851379bd6906fd5f90ed2e95b3`
+:    * Copy the beginning of the CNAME like so : `_55deac851379bd6906fd5f90ed2e95b3`
-:    * Rendez-vous dans votre interface Amazon Lightsail, cliquez sur {==Mise en réseau==} puis sur votre zone DNS.
+:    * Go to your Amazon Lightsail interface.
+Click on {==Networking==} then on your DNS zone.
-:    * Cliquez sur {==Ajoutez un enregistrement==}.
+:    * Click on {==Add record==}.
-:    * Sélectionnez *CNAME* comme type d'engistrement, completez le sous-domaine et la valeur proposez par AWS pour la vérification puis sauvegardez l'ensemble.
-:    *  Revenez sur *AWS Certicate Manager*, cliquez sur {==Continuer==} et patientez un instance pendant la validation votre nom de domaine.

-!!! success "Félicitaton vous avez généré un certicat AWS pour votre nom de domaine."
+:    * Select *CNAME* as a record type.
+Paste the beginning of the CNAME you copied on the *Subdomain* field.
+Then copy the *Value* you can find on the *AWS Certificate Manager* page and paste it in the *Maps to* field.
+:    * Click on the green button to save.
+:    * Go back to the *AWS Certificate Manager*, click on {==Continue==} and wait while your domain name gets validated.

+!!! success "Congratulations, you now have generated an AWS certificate for your domain name."

 ***